Toponymy: Toponymic typology

+Toponymic structure

+A simplex toponym consists of just one morpheme that identifies the geographical feature by itself, whereas a composite toponym can be broken down into multiple elements: namely, a specific element that distinguishes the feature from others within its class and a generic element that distinguishes the feature from others with the same name in other classes.
+In English, a composite toponym may consist of a specific and a generic (such as Tweed River, River Tweed, or River Road) or less commonly a generic with a definite article and no specific (such as the Bend or the Dalles).

 History

 Probably the first toponymists were the storytellers and poets who explained the origin of specific place names as part of their tales; sometimes place-names served as the basis for their etiological legends.
 The process of folk etymology usually took over, whereby a false meaning was extracted from a name based on its structure or sounds.
 Thus, for example, the toponym of Hellespont was explained by Greek poets as being named after Helle, daughter of Athamas, who drowned there as she crossed it with her brother Phrixus on a flying golden ram.
 The name, however, is probably derived from an older language, such as Pelasgian, which was unknown to those who explained its origin.
 In his Names on the Globe, George R. Stewart theorizes that Hellespont originally meant something like 'narrow Pontus' or 'entrance to Pontus', Pontus being an ancient name for the region around the Black Sea, and by extension, for the sea itself.

 Especially in the 19th century, the age of exploration, a lot of toponyms got a different name because of national pride.
-Thus the famous German cartographer Petermann thought that the naming of newly discovered physical features was one of the privileges of a map-editor, especially as he was fed up with forever encountering toponyms like 'Victoria', 'Wellington', 'Smith', 'Jones', etc. He writes: "While constructing the new map to specify the detailed topographical portrayal and after consulting with and authorization of messr.
-[Theodor] v[on] Heuglin and count Karl Graf von Waldburg-Zeil I have entered 118 names in the map: partly they are the names derived from celebrities of arctic explorations and discoveries, arctic travellers anyway as well as excellent friends, patrons, and participants of different nationalities in the newest northpolar expeditions, partly eminent German travellers in Africa, Australia, America ...".
+Thus the famous German cartographer Petermann thought that the naming of newly discovered physical features was one of the privileges of a map editor, especially because he was fed up with forever encountering toponyms such as Victoria, Wellington, Smith, Jones, and so on.
+He writes: "While constructing the new map to specify the detailed topographical portrayal and after consulting with and authorization of messr.
+Theodor von Heuglin and count Karl Graf von Waldburg-Zeil I have entered 118 names in the map: partly they are the names derived from celebrities of arctic explorations and discoveries, arctic travellers anyway as well as excellent friends, patrons, and participants of different nationalities in the newest northpolar expeditions, partly eminent German travellers in Africa, Australia, America ...".

-How difficult it was to create a global system of naming toponyms was shown in the 11th edition of the Encyclopædia Britannica: